An easy reference guide to help understand the most common terminology used in the world of email compliance.

 While every OPTIZMO client is provided with a complimentary Managed Domain for use in collecting Opt-Out Requests, many clients prefer to create one or more additional domains for use within their account.
 These are called Custom Domains and they describe domain names that clients have obtained through outside domain name registrars and then loaded into SUPPRESS for use in their email campaigns.

-Custom Domains and Managed Domains can all be managed through the Add a Domain section within SUPPRESS.
+Custom Domains and Managed Domains (Premium and Basic) can all be managed through the Add a Domain section within SUPPRESS.

 Dedupe is a term that comes from the traditional offline list management world.
 It described the action of taking 2 or more databases (lists), comparing them to identify duplicate records and delivering an output file that removes those duplicates.
 The term is also referred to as merge/purge or described as file comparison.
 The process is leveraged in a number of aspects of the direct marketing industry, including email marketing.
 A typical use case would involve a marketer purchasing or renting lists from 3rd parties.
 Often the marketer would need to determine the number of unique records these outside lists would provide, when compared against their own internal list.
 This might be for the purpose of deciding whether to move forward with the transaction, establishing a cost for the list rental, or to produce a clean list of unique ‘mailable’ records after all lists are combined.